exo-lang/exo-editor-user-study/quiz1/README.md

 Throughout the quiz, we provide an incorrect code and the correct output as a reference.
 Your goal is to understand the code and fix the bug in the code to match the correct output!

 ## Correct output
+The correct output optimizes the function to use vectorized arithmetic operations to compute the result over the entire array.
 ```
 def double(N: size, inp: f32[N] @ DRAM, out: f32[N] @ DRAM):
     assert N % 8 == 0